QUESTION: How do we add items to the agenda after it was posted?

 ANSWER: Civil Code §4930(a) restricts boards from discussing or taking action on any item at a nonemergency meeting unless the item was placed on the agenda included in the notice given to the membership.

 Emergency Defined.
-An emergency is defined as "circumstances that could not have been reasonably foreseen by the board, that require immediate attention" and making it impracticable to provide notice.
+An emergency is defined as "circumstances that could not have been reasonably foreseen by the board, that require immediate attention and possible action by the board, and that, of necessity, make it impracticable to provide notice."
 (Civ.
 Code §4930(d)(1).)